 - The eagerness to explore new technologies and the fear that a new technology might eat the old business.

 - The desire to have new products and the fear to experiment with customers because an unfinished product might damage the brand.

 - Put Stage-Gate approval process, but both the approvers and the approved are biased to look more successful than they are.

 - Incentives are based on execution, not learning and validation.

 In this post, I will describe several innovation functions that add balance to the forces listed above.
 They are part of a framework that should counteracts the biases, group decisions, and wishful thinking, and will provide metrics for management decisions.
-This framework is inspired by the Geoffrey Moore’s book Zone to Win and the work of thought leaders like Steve Blank and Eric Ries.
+This framework was inspired by the Geoffrey Moore’s book Zone to Win and the work of thought leaders like Steve Blank and Eric Ries.

 The following diagram shows the necessary components and workflows of a successful Corporate Innovation system.
 It is not an implementation diagram.
 These functions could be implemented in different ways but missing some of them or having them out of sync will lead to failure of innovation.